seinecle/codapps/docs/generated-slides/subdir/variables-and-objects_temp_html.md

 //ST: !
 Let's now try to create an object in the interactive screen?

-`Form`, `Label` and `Button` are objects provided by the plugin we installed in NetBeans, so they are not included in the interactive screen.
+`Form`, `Label` and `Button` are objects provided by the plugin we installed in NetBeans, so they are not included in the interactive console here.

 Instead, let's create another object.
 The object of type `Date` specializes in storing dates: